The Peano software - parallel, automaton-based, dynamically adaptive grid traversals: Tree decomposition

 \subsection{Bottom-up and top-down tree partitioning}

+If the finest grid level is non-overlappingly distributed among ranks, we have to clarify which rank holds which coarser grid entities.
+Two options exist (Figure \ref{figure:mpi:spacetree-decomposition-types}): We can either assign the responsibility for every cell on every level to a unique rank or we can replicate coarser grid levels on multiple ranks.
+Such a distinction is important even for codes working solely with the finest grid, as it clarifies whether individual ranks are aware of the overall spacetree decomposition or just manage local decomposition knowledge. \newA{ For the actual data flow however, both tree partitioning approaches become the same if solely the fine grid $\Omega _h$ is of interest. }

-The partial replication is a classic bottom-up scheme: We start from the adaptive fine grid and split up this fine grid into non-overlapping chunks.
-One chunk typically maps to one rank.
-From hereon, we construct a rank's spacetree by a recursive argument: let a cell $a \in \mathcal{T}$ be held by a particular rank while $c \in \mathcal{T}$ is its parent, i.e.~$a \sqsubseteq _{child\ of} c$.
+Spacetree replication results from a classic bottom-up scheme \newB{(compare \cite{Bangerth:11:dealiiwithp4est} for example)}: We start from the adaptive fine grid and decompose its cells into chunks.
+From hereon, we construct each rank's spacetree recursively: let a cell $a \in \mathcal{T}$ be held by a particular rank with $a \sqsubseteq _{child\ of} c$.
 Then, $c$ is held by this rank, too.
 Obviously, $c$ is replicated on several ranks if its children are replicated or distributed among several ranks.
 The coarsest spacetree cell is available on all ranks.
-In the context of multiscale algorithms, it is therefore straightforward to compute coarse grid problems redundantly.
-They are typically cheap to compute due to the small meshes which do not require exhaustive communication.
-Bottom-up schemes often use the term local tree for the tree held on a particular rank, while their locally essential tree (LET) is an extension of this tree such that all evaluations affecting data within the local tree can be computed without any data transfer \cite{Lashuk:12:MultipoleOnHeterogeneous,Warren:92:Trees}.
-This implies a further increase of redundancy: the `owned' cells realise a non-overlapping grid whereas the LET introduces an overlap.
-Using SFCs to obtain an appropriate initial splitting of the finest grid level is a popular choice, as SFCs materialise an advantageous ratio-to-volume ratio\footnote{To the best of our knowledge, the good ratio is an empirical observation that can be backed-up by proofs only for regular grids where it results directly from the H\"older continuity (cf.~\cite{Bader:13:SFCs,Bungartz:06:Parallel} and references therein).} and offer a comparably simple splitting rule along a 1d pre-image.
+Bottom-up schemes often use the term local tree for the tree held on a particular rank.
+The coarser the level the more redundant the data.
+This implies that (fragments of) global knowledge about the chosen domain splitting is available per subtree.